barfowl/OpenSubdiv/documentation/bfr_overview.rst

 dynamically determined or iterative (Newton, gradient descent, etc).
 It is not intended to replace the cases for which *Far* has been designed (i.e. repeated evaluation of a fixed set of points) but is intended to complement them.
-However, while simplicity and flexibility were its major goals, the resulting interface often outperforms the table-based interface of *Far* in many common cases -- both in terms of execution time and memory use.
+While simplicity, flexibility and reasonable performance were the main goals of *Bfr*, its current implementation often outperforms the table-based solutions of *Far* for many common use cases -- both in terms of execution time and memory use.

-An area that *Bfr* does not address, and where *Far* remains more suited, is capturing a specific representation of the limit surface for other uses.
-*Bfr* intentionally keeps internal implementation details private to allow future improvements or extensions.
+An area that *Bfr* does not address, and where *Far* remains more suited, is capturing a specific representation of the limit surface for external use.  *Bfr* intentionally keeps internal implementation details private to allow future improvements or extensions.
 Those representation details may be publicly exposed in future releases, but until then, use of *Far* is required for such purposes.

 ----